benjamesmason/astro-nova/README.md

 Sign in Feature - to allow members to be able to access their accounts and benefits direct from the website. (to meet frequent user goal).

-Message us feature - a working "message us" feature implemented in a form layout that can be used to actualy recieve and respond to user queries.
+Message us feature - a working "message us" feature implemented in a form layout that can be used to actually receive and respond to user queries.

-Planet tracker feature - Additional webpage that would allow users to track in real time planetary and star alignments and what that would mean for them astrologicaly.
+Planet tracker feature - An additional webpage that would allow users to track in real time planetary and star alignments and find out what that would mean for them astrologically.

 ## Technologies Used